cardstack/card-pay-protocol/OPERATIONS.md

 1. In the blockscout explorer, select the network that you are working within (xDai or Sokol) and navigate to the BridgeUtils contract (we keep a record of the deployed contracts at `addresses-{network}.json`) by entering the contract address in the blockscout search field.
 2. Select the "Read Contract" tab
-3. Enter the supplier's address in the address field in the `isRegistered` row and click on the "Query" button.
+3. Enter the supplier's "depot" gnosis safe address in the address field in the `isRegistered` row and click on the "Query" button.